fabrica-land/fabrica-connectors/trust_agreement.md

 ### Recitals

-- Whereas blockchain smart contracts allow for a secure and interoperable way of representing ownership of digital assets through use of an electronic legdger to immutably track, document and verify all transactions.
+- Whereas blockchain smart contracts allow for a secure and interoperable way of representing ownership of digital assets through use of an electronic ledger to immutably track, document and verify all transactions.
 As a consequence, new systems and methods are emerging to store, interact with and transact on real and digital assets.
 - Whereas the grantor wants to link ownership of real property to an NFT so as to benefit from fully digital operations and services.
 - Whereas on issuance of the NFT, the grantor will attach this Agreement to the NFT, and intends for this Agreement to act as the operating agreement of the entity holding real property.
 For the purposes of interoperability and standardization, the grantor and any subsequent party to this agreement intend to keep all the identifying information of this Agreement stored in the NFT to which this contract has been attached.
 All the operations, definitions and procedures related to the NFT and the Trust will be stored in this Agreement.
 - Whereas the purpose and design of this Trust allow the beneficiary to use blockchain technology to facilitate transfer and utilization of property ownership.
 To the extent provided in this Agreement, the trustee's power and authority to deal with the property are subject to direction by the beneficiary, who holds all economic and beneficial rights to the property.
 The beneficiary (who may change from time to time and is at all times defined as the party presently holding ultimate control over the NFT) is entitled to income, maintains the sole right of termination, and is treated as the owner of the property for all federal, state and local tax purposes.